Our In-Patient Unit

 Can I access Wi-Fi?

-Free access is available throughout the hospice.
+Free wi-fi access is available throughout the Hospice.
 Please ask a member of staff for log-in details.
-There are a small number of iPads available for patient use during your stay – please ask a member of staff.
+There are a number of iPads available for patient use during your stay – please ask a member of staff.